ibm-cloud-docs/vpc/bs_snapshots_about.md

 # About {{site.data.keyword.block_storage_is_short}} snapshots
 {: #snapshots-vpc-about}

-{{site.data.keyword.block_storage_is_short}} snapshots are a regional offering that is used to create a point-in-time copy of your boot or data volume.
+{{site.data.keyword.block_storage_is_short}} snapshot is a regional offering that is used to create a point-in-time copy of your boot or data volume.
 The initial snapshot that you take is a full backup of the volume.
 Subsequent snapshots of the same volume are incremental, so they capture only the changes that occurred after the last snapshot was taken.
 You can restore data to a new volume during instance provisioning, from an existing instance, and when you create an unattached volume.
 {: shortdesc}

 ## Snapshots concepts